janoleko/LaMa/README.md

 [![R-CMD-check](https://github.com/janoleko/LaMa/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/janoleko/LaMa/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-A plethora of latent Markov models, including **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) as well as **continuous-time HMMs**, **continuous-time SSMs**, and **Markov-modulated marked Poisson processes** (MMMPPs) can be formulated and estimated within the same framework via directly maximizing the (approximate) likelihood using the so-called **forward algorithm** (for details see
+A variety of latent Markov models, including **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs), **state space models** (SSMs) and **continuous-time** variants can be formulated and estimated within the same framework via directly maximizing the (approximate) likelihood using the so-called **forward algorithm** (for details see
 <a href="https://www.taylorfrancis.com/books/mono/10.1201/b20790/hidden-markov-models-time-series-walter-zucchini-iain-macdonald-roland-langrock" target="_blank">Zucchini
 et al. 2016</a>).
-Researchers using these models in applied work often need to build highly customized models for which standard software implementation is lacking, or the construction of such models in said software is as complicated as writing fully tailored **R** code.
-The latter provides great flexibility and control, but suffers from slow estimation speeds that make custom solutions inconvenient.
-This **R** package addresses the above issues in two ways.
-Standard blocks of code common to all these model classes, most importantly the forward algorithm, are implemented as simple-to-use functions.
-These can be added like Lego blocks to an otherwise fully custom likelihood function, making building fully custom models much easier.
-Moreover, under the hood, these functions are written in **C++**, allowing for 10-20 times faster evaluation time, and thus drastically speeding up estimation by numerical optimizers like `nlm()` or `optim()`.
+Applied researchers often need custom models that standard software does not easily support.
+Writing tailored `R` code offers flexibility but suffers from slow estimation speeds.
+This `R` package solves these issues by providing easy-to-use functions (written in C++ for speed) for common tasks like the forward algorithm.
+These functions can be combined into custom models, offering up to 10-20 times faster estimation via standard numerical optimizers like `nlminb()` or `optim()`.
 The development version now also allows for automatic differentiation with the `RTMB` package which drastically increases speed and accuracy.

-Current implementations of the forward algorithm are:
+The most important implementations of the forward algorithm are:

-- `forward()` for models with **homogeneous** transition probabilities,
+- `forward()` for models with **homogeneous** transition probabilities, and
 - `forward_g()` for general (pre-calculated) **inhomogeneous**
-  transition probabilities (including **continuous-time** HMMs and points processes), and
+  transition probabilities (including **continuous-time** HMMs and points processes)
-- `forward_s()` for fitting **HSMMs**.

-The functions are built to be included in the **negative log-likelihood function**, after parameters have been transformed and the *allprobs* matrix (containing all state-dependent probabilities) has been calculated.
+The functions are built to be included in the **negative log-likelihood function**, after parameters have been transformed and the `allprobs` matrix (containing all state-dependent probabilities) has been calculated.